-Entanglement occurs when loose materials or items are caught in machinery leading to parts of the body also being drawn in to the machine resulting in injury.
-This can include the drawing in of items of loose clothing, (for example, gloves, sleeves, ties, scarves and jewellery), long hair, cleaning cloths and rags, at high speed into machinery.
+Entanglement occurs when loose materials or items are caught in machinery leading to parts of the body also being drawn into the machine, resulting in injury.
+This can include the drawing into machinery at high speed items of loose clothing, such as gloves, sleeves, ties, scarves and jewellery and also long hair, cleaning cloths and rags.

-Injuries most often sustained due to entanglement include fractures, breaks, crushing and amputation, which can be fatal.
+Injuries most often sustained due to entanglement include fractures, breaks, crushing and amputation (which can be fatal).

-Machinery in which entanglement occurs includes rotating equipment or surfaces such as drills, chucks, spindles, mandrels and augers however entanglement can also occur inside gaps in machinery or via projections on machinery catching on loose items and drawing them into the equipment.
+Machinery in which entanglement occurs includes rotating equipment or surfaces, such as drills, chucks, spindles, mandrels and augers; however, entanglement can also occur inside gaps in machinery or via projections on machinery catching on loose items and drawing them into the equipment.